 percent of the Federal poverty level are eligible for free meals.
 Those with incomes between 130 percent and 185 percent of the poverty level are

-or reduced-price meal eligibility is determined through the National School Lunch Program application provided by the local school.
+some extent.
+Free or reduced-price meal eligibility is determined through the National School Lunch Program application provided by the local

-There are approximately 3,000 Summer BreakSpot sites around the state that provide free meals and snacks to low-income children through age 18 when
+There are over 3 thousand Summer BreakSpot sites around the state that provide free meals and snacks to low-income children (18 and under) when

 school is out for summer vacation.
 Local governments, school districts, and non-profits sponsor these free summer meal sites, which include schools,

-parks, playgrounds, recreation centers, housing projects, migrant centers, Indian reservations, YMCAs, Boys and Girls Clubs, houses of worship,
+parks, playgrounds, recreation centers, housing projects, migrant centers, Native American reservations, YMCAs, Boys and Girls Clubs, houses of

-summer camps and other sites.
+worship, summer camps and other sites.
 Most Summer BreakSpot sites are open to all children who go to the site during meal service times.
-No application is
+No